Shortcuts, tips and tricks to help you navigate and better utilize Mozart.

 Every time you successfully run a query on the query page it updates the browser URL with the latest query.
 Email URLs to coworkers, bookmark them, paste them wherever.

 Turn an ad-hoc query into a transform with one button click.
+Click the dropdown arrow next to the Run button while on a query page.

 Treat the first line of the transform description like a title or a heading.
 In many cases, Mozart will only show the first line of the description.
 Use the rest of the description to journal changes or explain complex reasoning.